 This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.
 Please review my full Disclosure Policy

 A BACK STORY on OUR THEN the BUSTED LIP on OUr TODDLER: I never thought this day would come — having to deal with a kid who’s crying loudly because he busted his lip.
 I shouldn’t be surprised; I have a super active three-year-old who can’t stop jumping and running around this messy house.

 I’ve seen him go down, hit his head, stumble and scrape his knees and rarely would he cry.
 You know it’s really bad when he cries and when he slipped and fell one night, I thought it was just one of those minor accidents that resulted from his being all over the place.
 But no. This time, I saw bright red blood streaming down his mouth.

 Kai was jumping and running around inside our small room and he stepped on his crayon case and fell faced down.
-Thought it was just another oops, but he cried hard and that’s when I saw how bad his lower lip got busted.
+Thought it was just another oops, but he cried hard and that’s when I saw how bad our toddler busted his lip.
 That was the first time in three years for us to see that much blood from a boo-boo.
 It took a while for him to stop crying.
 Usually, he calms down easily but not that time.